How to Speed Up Your Windows Laptop: 9 Ways to Boost PC Performance

-One of the best ways to rejuvenate any laptop or PC is to install an SSD.
-SSDs work on everything from old Lenovo ThinkPad laptops to dusty old AMD desktop PCs, and the results are always worthwhile.
+One of the best ways to rejuvenate any laptop or PC is to install a solid-state drive.
+SSDs work on everything from old Lenovo ThinkPad laptops to dusty old Dell PCs, and the results are always worthwhile.
 Boot times are faster, read/write actions speed up dramatically, and even the most frugal processors feel alive with an SSD working alongside them.

-Because there are no moving parts in SSDs, the read/write speeds are far superior to older optical (spinning disk) HDDs.
+Because there are no moving parts in SSDs, the read/write speeds are far superior to older optical (spinning disk) hard-disk drives (HDDs.)
 Buying one won’t break the bank, but you might have to compromise a little on storage space, as SSDs still cost more per GB than mechanical hard disks.

 PC Booster #3: Install a Third-Party PC Cleaner

-Sometimes, even the fastest hardware can get bogged down.
-There’s no point in shelling out big money for a pricey SSD or even RAM upgrades if your Windows installation is cluttered with tens or hundreds of programs and apps that you never use.
+Sometimes, even the fastest hardware gets bogged down.
+There’s no point in shelling out big money for a pricey SSD or even RAM upgrades if your Windows installation contains tens or hundreds of programs and apps that you never use.

-Fortunately, there are many utilities designed to hunt down and remove personal information and unwanted/unnecessary files and extensions.
+Fortunately, several utilities are available to hunt down and remove personal information and unwanted/unnecessary files and extensions.
 One popular program is Wise Care 365.

 The software is FREE, but there is a paid Pro version that unlocks additional features.

 This program is fast yet reliable.
 The application includes several optimization processes, such as Registry Cleaner, Common Cleaner, Advanced Cleaner, System Tuneup, Privacy Protector (cleaner), and more.